Home

 He grew up in Dunbar Township, Fayette County, and may have been a casualty of the Civil War, although this is not yet proven.

 Daniel is known to have been married twice -- first to Susan Stettman (1822- ? ) and second to Drusilla (or "Drusan") Ridenour (1830-1897?).
-He and Drusilla lived at Wharton Furnace near Farmington, PA, but their ultimate fates are unknown.

 His seven children were born between the years 1845 and 1856.
-They included Mary E. Grim; Stewart Minerd, Catherine Minerd; Howard Minerd; Barbara Firestone, Minerva Minerd and Henry Minerd
+They included Mary E. Grim; Stewart Minerd, Catherine Minerd; Howard Minerd; Barbara Firestone, Minerva Minerd and Henry Minerd.

 On Oct.
 23, 1854, at the home of his parents in Wharton, Daniel is known to have witnessed the wedding of his sister Barbara to Henry "Foxy" McKnight.
 The wedding also was attended by Daniel's brother in law, William McKnight, husband of Mahala Minerd